-- each write operation in $T_i$ respects the commit order of s; - each read operation in Ti is read-last-committed in s relative to first(Ti); and - Ti does not exhibit concurrent writes in s.
+- write operations in T_i respect the commit order of s; - each read operation in T_i is read-last-committed in s relative to first (T_i) ; and - T_i does not exhibit concurrent writes in s.

 We then say that the schedule s is allowed under RC (respectively, SI) if every transaction is allowed under RC (respectively, SI) in s.
 The latter definitions correspond to the ones in the literature (see, e.g., [19, 25]).
 We emphasize that our definition of RC is based on concrete implementations over multiversion databases, found in e.g. Postgres, and should therefore not be confused with different interpretations of the term Read Committed, such as lock-based implementations [12] or more abstract specifications covering a wider range of concrete implementations (see, e.g., [2]).
-In particular, abstract specifications such as [2] do not require the readlast-committed property, thereby facilitating implementations in distributed settings, where read operations are allowed to observe outdated versions.
-When studying robustness, such a broad specification of RC is not desirable, since it allows for a wide range of schedules that are not conflict serializable.
-We furthermore point out that our definitions of RC and SI are not strictly weaker forms of conflict serializability.
-That is, a conflict serializable schedule is not necessarily allowed under RC and SI as well.
+In particular, abstract specifications such as [2] do not require the read-last-committed property, thereby facilitating implementations in distributed settings, where read operations are allowed to observe outdated versions.
+When studying robustness, such a broad specification of RC is not desirable, since it allows for a wide range of schedules that are not conflict-serializable.
+We furthermore point out that our definitions of RC and SI are not strictly weaker forms of conflict-serializability.
+That is, a conflict-serializable schedule is not necessarily allowed under RC and SI as well.

 While RC and SI are defined on the granularity of a single transaction, SSI enforces a global condition on the schedule as a whole.
-For this, recall the concept of dangerous structures from [14]: three transactions $T_1, T_2, T_3 \in \mathcal{T}$ (where $T_1$ and $T_3$ are not necessarily different) form a dangerous structure $T_1 \rightarrow T_2 \rightarrow T_3$ in s if:
+For this, recall the concept of dangerous structures from [14]: three transactions $T_1, T_2, T_3 \in \mathcal{T}$ (where T_1 and T_3 are not necessarily different) form a dangerous structure $T_1 \to T_2 \to T_3$ in s if:

-- there is a rw-antidependency from $T_1$ to $T_2$ and from $T_2$ to $T_3$ in s;
+- there is a rw-antidependency from T_1 to T_2 and from T_2 to T_3 in s;

-- $T_1$ and $T_2$ are concurrent in s;
+- T_1 and T_2 are concurrent in s;

-- $T_2$ and $T_3$ are concurrent in s; and,
+- T_2 and T_3 are concurrent in s;

-- $C_3 \leq_s C_1$ and $C_3 <s C_2$ .
+- $C_3 \leq_s C_1$ and $C_3 <s C_2$; and

+- if T_1 is read-only, then $C_3 <s first(T_1)$.

-Note that this definition of dangerous structures slightly extends upon the one in [14], where it is not required for $T_3$ to commit before $T_1$ and $T_2$ .
-In the full version [15] of that paper, it is shown that such a structure can only lead to non-serializable schedules if $T_3$ commits first, and actual implementations of SSI (e.g., Postgres [23]) therefore include this optimization when monitoring for dangerous structures to reduce the number of aborts due to false positives.
+Note that this definition of dangerous structures slightly extends upon the one in [14], where it is not required for T_3 to commit before T_1 and T_2 .
+In the full version [15] of that paper, it is shown that such a structure can only lead to non-serializable schedules if T_3 commits first, and actual implementations of SSI (e.g., Postgres [23]) therefore include this optimization when monitoring for dangerous structures to reduce the number of aborts due to false positives.